elastic/connectors/docs/reference/zoom.md

 #### `Recording Age Limit (Months)`  (required)

-Set the maximum age (in months) for retaining recordings.
+How far back in time to request recordings from zoom.
+Recordings older than this will not be indexed.
 This configuration parameter allows you to define a time limit, measured in months, for which recordings will be indexed.

 #### `Fetch past meeting details`